 Candidates opting for both PBT and CBT will have the benefit of selecting additional 2 Management Institution’s for sending their scores in addition to existing option of selecting 5 Management Institution’s i.e. they can select 7 Management Institution’s in total.
 Important Notice: Applicants are advised to check the approval/recognition status of various programs and other details directly from the concerned Authorities/ Institutes/ Universities.

-The Management Aptitude Test (MAT) 2018 May exam will be held on May 20, 2018 for both PBT and the CBT modes of examinations, respectively.
+The Management Aptitude Test (MAT) 2018 September exam will be held on September 02, 2018 for PBT and September 15, 2018 for CBT modes of examinations, respectively.

 Some of the MAT accepting Institutes are: